topkecleon/telegram-bot-bash/doc/6_reference.md

 READVALUES[whynot,subindex3]="new subindex value"

 # new output
-printarr READVALUES
+jssh_printDB READVALUES
-value1=example
+["value1"]	"example"
+["value3"]	"new value"
-value2=this is a changed value whynot,subindex2,text=This is an example content for pseudo multidimensional bash array whynot,subindex3=new subindex value whynot,subindex2=whynot B whynot,subindex1=whynot A
+["value2"]	"this is a changed value" ["whynot","subindex2","text"]	"This is an example content for pseudo multidimensional bash array" ["whynot","subindex3"]	"new subindex value" ["whynot","subindex2"]	"whynot B" ["whynot","subindex1"]	"whynot A"
 ```

 https://linuxhint.com/associative_array_bash/